wyager/smap/README.md

 When using `smap` with sets, the behavior is pretty straightforward.
 It gets a bit more complicated when dealing with maps.

+There are actually three ways you can pass a file argument to `smap`.

-If you provide `smap` with a filepath, it will construct a map where the keys equal the values.
-(This is equivalent to a set).
-If you pass in `+file1,file2` as an argument, `smap` will construct a map using lines from file1 as keys and lines from file2 as values.
+1. If you just use a regular filepath, like `patients.txt` or `-` (for stdin/out), `smap` will create a map where the keys are equal to the values.
+This behaves like a set, which is why all the simple usage examples work this way.
+2. If you instead use an argument like `+file1,file2`, `smap` will use `file1` for the keys and `file2` for the values.
+3. If you instead use an argument like `@file`, `smap` will read/write keys/values on alternating lines.
+This is useful for passing maps between invocations of `smap`.
+You can of course use `@-` to mean "alternating between keys and values on stdin/stdout".

+Here are some examples.

 We can get a list of patient last names using `cut -f 2 -d ' ' <patient file>`